The Canadian Guide to Cash-Out Refinance

 - Cash-out refinance adds to your current mortgage.
 Make sure you account for the changes that this might bring to your finances.

 - You risk losing your home to foreclosure when you start defaulting on your new mortgage.
-Even before applying for a cash-out refinance, prepare what you need to make sure you’ll be able to handle it.
+Prepare everything you need before applying for a cash-out refinance to make sure you’ll be able to handle it.